redwoodjs/redwood/docs/docs/deploy/baremetal.md

 sudo chown deploy:deploy /var/www/myapp
 ```

-You'll want to create an `.env` file in this directory containing any environment variables that are needed by your by your app (like `DATABASE_URL` at a minimum).
+You'll want to create an `.env` file in this directory containing any environment variables that are needed by your app (like `DATABASE_URL` at a minimum).
 This will be symlinked to each release directory so that it's available as the app expects (in the root directory of the codebase).

 :::caution SSH and Non-interactive Sessions